Having enough tread on your tyres will keep you safe and on the right side of the law.

 Make sure you check the grooves down the centre line of the wheel.

-Remember: the lowest depth you find is the true indicator of how much life your tyres have left.
+Remember: the lowest depth you find is the accurate indicator of how much life your tyres have left.

 How do I Measure Tread Depth?